ibm-cloud-docs/hardware-firewall-shared/known-limitations.md

 * Incompatible with Windows Network Load Balancing (NLB) due to the way ARP is processed
 * The rule destination subnet is limited to the public IP of the protected server.
 Hardware Firewall (Dedicated) does not have this limitation.
 * Hourly billed servers are not allowed.
 Hardware Firewall can be applied to a monthly billed server.
+* The VLAN for the primary public IP that is protected by the hardware firewall cannot be associated or routed through another gateway, such as a Juniper vSRX or VRA.